eeariass/eeariass.github.io/_posts/2022-04-03-isis-graph.md

 slug: isis-graph
 ---

-Short and hopefully useful tip.
-If you want to graph the IS-IS topology, IOS-XR has a new command where this can be easily done.
-Below:
+If you were troubleshooting an IS-IS issue, it is often useful to know the topology, all you need is in the link-state database (LSDB), as it posses the graph of the topology.
+Doing the mapping manually is not as fast as we wish, but thankfully IOS-XR has a new feature where we can ask for the topology graph.
+It can be useful while troubleshooting.

 ```perl
 RP/0/RP0/CPU0:XR1#show isis database graph